-Our fast growing team of aviation experts advise clients on a very broad range of aviation matters, be it within the general aviation, business jet, airline, airport, engineering or product/manufacturer arenas.
+Our award-winning team of aviation lawyers advise clients on a very broad range of aviation matters, be it within the general aviation, business jet, airline, airport, engineering or product/manufacturer arenas.

 Contentious work typically includes defending clients and dealing with personal injury/fatality, damage and product liability claims or dealing with insurance coverage.
 Subrogation claims are also a regular feature.
 We also have experience in dealing with regulatory matters and commercial disputes.
 We pride ourselves on being a one-stop shop for clients who often also need assistance with employment, property, tax, corporate/commercial or private client matters.